Asian Scientist 100

-The Asian Scientist 100 is an annually published list of 100 prize-winning Asian researchers, academicians, innovators and business leaders from across the Asia-Pacific region and a range of scientific disciplines.
-Recipients "must have received a national or international prize in the preceding year for his or her research.
-Alternatively, he or she must have made a significant scientific discovery or provided leadership in academia or industry."
-The honor is bestowed by the English language science and technology magazine Asian Scientist.
+The Asian Scientist 100 is an annually published list of 100 prize-winning Asian researchers, academicians, innovators and business leaders from across the Asia-Pacific region and a range of scientific disciplines, by the English language science and technology magazine Asian Scientist.

+To be selected for this list, the recipient must have won a national or international research prize in the past year, or have demonstrated significant achievement through a major scientific discovery or leadership in academia or industry.